HL7/fhir-mCODE-ig/input/pagecontent/group-disease.md

 ### Representing Staging Information

-Clinicians assign stages to cancers according to rules defined in various [cancer staging systems](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
+Clinicians and pathologists assign stages to cancers according to rules defined in various [cancer staging systems](https://www.cancer.gov/about-cancer/diagnosis-staging/staging).
 The staging system must always be specified alongside the stage, because it establishes the meaning of the stage code(s).
+The single-value stage may be included in the PrimaryCancerCondition, in the elements `Condition.stage.summary` and `Condition.stage.type`, the latter being the method of staging used to arrive at the stage summary.

+For more detailed staging information, the user should provide a separate Observation resource conforming to the [CancerStageAssessment] profile.
+A reference to this resource should be provided in `Condition.stage.assessment`.
+The CancerStageAssessment profile can be used with any staging system, but specifically, non-TNM staging systems, since a specialized TNM staging profile is provided.
+In CancerStageAssessment, the following information must be provided:

+* `Observation.category`: fixed value of SNOMED CT 385356007 "Tumor stage finding (finding)"
+* `Observation.code`: represents what is being observed and identifies what value is reported, in this case, either a clinical stage, a pathological stage, or another type of stage.
+* `Observation.valueCodeableConcept`: the stage determined for the cancer
+* `Observation.method`: the staging system used (from [CancerStagingSystemVS])
+* `Observation.focus`: a reference to the primary cancer condition that was staged

+The user must specify the staging method used in Observation.method.

-Cancer stage information is contained in a set of profiles.
-One profile on Observation represents the [stage group][CancerStageGroup].
-The stage group contains optional references to additional profiles representing the primary tumor (T), regional nodes (N), and distant metastases (M) categories.
-These references are used only in conjunction with TNM staging systems.
+For TNM staging, the [CancerStageTNM][CancerStageTNM] profile should be used.
+This profile contains the stage group in `Observation.valueCodeableConcept` and provides optional references in `Observation.hasMember` to additional resources representing the primary tumor (T), regional nodes (N), and distant metastases (M) categories.

-The `Observation.code` element value is used to distinguish the method of staging, e.g., [clinical](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) or [pathologic](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathologic-staging).
-For other types staging (e.g., retreatment (r) or autopsy (a)), a code indicating "other" staging type must be used.
+The `Observation.code` element value in CancerStageTNM is used to distinguish the type of staging, e.g., [clinical](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/clinical-staging) or [pathologic](https://www.cancer.gov/publications/dictionaries/cancer-terms/def/pathologic-staging).
+For other types staging (e.g., retreatment (r) or autopsy (a)), a code indicating "other" staging type is used.
+The code itself,

 In mCODE, a single patient may have more than one staging panel, although this is not common in practice.
+If staging is repeated, the PrimaryCancerCondition reference to staging should be updated to the most recent staging information.

 #### TNM Staging Information